Thursday, 23 November 2023

 It’s well worth the climb for the magnificent views of the Ayrshire coast and the rolling hills of Cairnsmore of Carsphairn, Shalloch on Minnoch and the mighty Merrick.
 On a clear day you may even spot the distinctive shape of Ben Lomond over 60 miles away!
 Pause a while beside Cornish Loch as you descend – it’s an ideal spot for a picnic – and look out for the waterfalls along the Water of Girvan.

 There’s great fishing at the quiet lochs at either end of Carrick Forest Drive.
 Choose tranquil Loch Braden at the western end for brown trout, and Loch Doon to the east for brown trout, arctic char, perch and pike.
-You’ll need a permit for fishing Loch Bradan, which is available from any of the three Forest Park visitor centres.
+You’ll need a permit for fishing Loch Bradan, which is available from Kirroughtree and Glentrool Visitor Centres.
+For more information, please visit Fishing in Galloway Forest Park.

 One of the highlights of the forest drive is the Black Grouse Viewing Platform near Loch Riecawr.
 It’s a great spot to find out more about these fascinating birds and – if you’re very lucky – perhaps even see or hear one.
 The best time to visit is early in the morning, but you’ll still need to sit quietly and be patient.